JuliaImages/Images.jl/doc/core.md

 of matrices and the desire to have a displayed image look like what one sees when a matrix is written out in text.

+If you're working with RGB color, your best approach is to encode color as a `ColorValue`, as defined in the `Color` package.
+That package provides many utility functions for analyzing and manipulating colors.
-If you're working with RGB color, you can use a third dimension, of size 3, or alternatively encode your images as either `Uint32` or `Int32` and work with 24-bit color.
+Alternatively, you can use a third dimension (often of size 3) or encode your images as either `Uint32` or `Int32` and work with 24-bit color.
 (If you need to use `Uint32` simply to store pixel intensities, you should not use plain arrays.)